-Pin Number Pin Name Pin Function 22 CS Current Sense input.
-The CS pin senses current by monitoring the voltage across the low-side MOSFET during the OFF-time.
-The current sensing is necessary for short circuit protection.
+Pin Number Number Pin Name Pin Function 22 CS Current-Sense Input: The CS pin senses current by monitoring the voltage across the low-side MOSFET during the OFF-time.
+The current sensing is necessary for short circuit protection and zero current cross comparator.
 In order to sense the current accurately, connect the low-side MOSFET drain to SW using a Kelvin connection.
 The CS pin is also the high-side MOSFET's output driver return.
 23 SGND Signal Ground.
 SGND must be connected directly to the ground planes.
-Do not route the SGND pin to the PGND Pad on the top layer (see PCB Layout Guidelines for details).
-24 FB Feedback input.
-Input to the transconductance amplifier of the control loop.
+Do not route the SGND pin to the PGND Pad on the top layer, see PCB layout guidelines for details.
+24 FB Feedback Input: Input to the transconductance amplifier of the control loop.
 The FB pin is regulated to 0.8V.
 A resistor divider connecting the feedback to the output is used to adjust the desired output voltage.
-25 PG Power Good output.
-Open drain output.
+25 PG Power Good Output: Open Drain Output.
 The PG pin is externally tied with a resistor to VDD.
 A high output is asserted when $V{\text{OUT}} > 92\%$ of nominal.
-26 EN Enable input.
-A logic level control of the output.
+26 EN Enable Input: A logic level control of the output.
 The EN pin is CMOS-compatible.
 Logic high = enable, logic low = shutdown.
-In the off state, supply current of the device is greatly reduced (typically 5μ A).
+In the off state, supply current of the device is greatly reduced (typically 5μA).
 The EN pin should not be left floating.
-27 VIN Power Supply Voltage input.
-Requires bypass capacitor to SGND.
-28 VDD 5V Internal Linear Regulator output.
-VDD supply is the power MOSFET gate drive supply voltage and the supply bus for the IC.
+27 VIN Power Supply Voltage Input: Requires bypass capacitor to SGND.
+28 VDD 5V Internal Linear Regulator Output: VDD supply is the supply bus for the IC control circuit.
 VDD is created by internal LDO from VIN.
 When VIN < +5.5V, VDD should be tied to PVIN pins.
 A 1 μ F ceramic capacitor from the VDD pin to SGND pins must be place next to the IC.